 It gives access to a variety of information about the system like queries executed, commands run, views loaded, cache data, exceptions generated and so on.
 It is a complete debug environment for your applications.

 The Laravel development team work hard to provide clients a high-performing, scalable and optimized website with codes that work eﬀortlessly without any issues.
-With the telescope the users no longer have to spend extra hours debugging websites and understand how and what is blocking the code in implementation.
+With the laravel telescope, the users no longer have to spend extra hours debugging websites and understanding how and what is blocking the code in implementation.
 They execute faster and hence provide quick resolutions under untimely circumstances, where if something needs to be fetched.

-The documentation is available at Install Laravel Telescope.
+The documentation to install telescope laravel is available at Install Laravel Telescope.
 But In Windows 10, occasionally you may face issues listed as below.

 Errors in Windows 10

 - Migrate: $php artisan migrate